CTF-Citadel/challenges/my_very_own_encryption/readme.md

 **Description**
 ```
-A first grader is proudly flexing his new encryption algorithm which he made during an ITP project.
+A second grader is proudly flexing his new encryption algorithm which he made during an ITP project.

-Can you humble the first grader by breaking his encryption?
+Can you humble the second grader by breaking his encryption?
 ```

 **Flag Format**